paviro/KoShelf/README.md

 ### Command Line Options

-- `-b, --books-path`: Path to your folder containing EPUB files and KoReader metadata (optional if `--statistics-db` is provided)
+- `-i, --library-path`: Path(s) to folders containing ebooks (EPUB, FB2, MOBI) and/or comics (CBZ, CBR) with KoReader metadata.
+Can be specified multiple times. (optional if `--statistics-db` is provided)
 - `--docsettings-path`: Path to KOReader's `docsettings` folder for users who store metadata separately (requires `--books-path`, mutually exclusive with `--hashdocsettings-path`)
 - `--hashdocsettings-path`: Path to KOReader's `hashdocsettings` folder for users who store metadata by content hash (requires `--books-path`, mutually exclusive with `--docsettings-path`)
 - `-s, --statistics-db`: Path to the `statistics.sqlite3` file for additional reading stats (optional if `--books-path` is provided)